 Bob Craypoe (also known as R. L. Crepeau) is a musician, writer, webmaster, 3D artist, and creator of the Punksters comic strip series.

 I have noticed that when I have made various music equipment purchases over the years, some of it worked well for a live performance and some of it really didn’t.
 So now, before I purchase any music equipment, I try to decide what I really hope to use it for.
 As far as I am concerned, I really only have three different uses for music equipment.
-Those would be recording, practicing, and live performance.
+Those would be recording, practicing, and live performances.

 There are certain things that work great for recording or practicing but not so well for live performance.
 So if your goal is to improve your live performance skills, then you need to make sure that the equipment meets certain criteria.
 That’s what this article is about.